nickjiang2378/vl-interp/README.md

 The configs for InstructBLIP models are under `src/caption/lavis/configs/`.

-In order to get InstructBLIP (7B) working, you should download [these model weights](https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth) and set the 'pretrained' attribute to their file path in `src/caption/lavis/configs/blip2_instruct_vicuna7b.yaml`.
+In order to get InstructBLIP (7B) working, you should download [these model weights](https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth) and set the 'pretrained' attribute in `src/caption/lavis/configs/blip2_instruct_vicuna7b.yaml` to the local weights path.

 ## Demos

 Our paper presents two primary methods to interpret and edit VL representations.
 The first method creates a model confidence score for model-generated objects by projecting image representations to the language vocabulary and taking a max softmax score of the output probabilities.
 Our second method target and remove objects from image captions by subtracting the text embeddings of targeted objects from these image representations.

-To explore internal model confidences and zero-shot segmentation, check out `demos/internal_confidence.ipynb`.
+To explore internal model confidences and their applications for hallucination detection and zero-shot segmentation, check out `demos/internal_confidence.ipynb`.

 To erase objects by editing internal representations, run `demos/object_erasure.ipynb`.